- Overview of Infections in Newborns

 Many newborns born to women who have acute hepatitis B during pregnancy have a low birth weight, regardless of whether they are infected.

 Infrequently, infected newborns develop acute hepatitis B, which is usually mild and goes away without treatment.
-They develop jaundice (a yellow color of the skin or eyes), lethargy, failure to thrive, a swollen abdomen, and clay-colored stools.
-Rarely, the infection is severe and causes death.
+They develop jaundice (a yellow color of the skin or whites of the eyes), lethargy, growth and weight faltering, a swollen abdomen, and clay-colored stools.
+Rarely, the infection is severe and fatal.

-Chronic liver disease (such as chronic hepatitis or cirrhosis) may develop but usually does not cause symptoms until young adulthood.
+Chronic liver disease (such as chronic hepatitis or cirrhosis) may develop but usually does not cause symptoms during childhood.

 Diagnosis of HBV Infection in Newborns